Support Our Mission

 Many companies offer matching gift programs to employees, and sometimes to spouses and retirees.
 By simply filling out a form (online or paper) you may be able to double or triple the impact of your gift.
 Please consider asking your employer to match your contribution.
 We are registered with Benevity and NPOConnect, which process matching gifts on behalf of employers.
 If your company uses a different service, please let us know and we would be happy to register with them.

-Unrestricted donations help LEX America grow as a community and allow us to innovate as an organization.
+Unrestricted donations help LEX Language Project grow as a community and allow us to innovate as an organization.
 Whether it's to expand our language club offerings, discover new ways to improve the resources available to our members, or sponsor new community events, any contribution is immensely helpful

 LEX offers need-based scholarships for membership in LEX Language Project, as well as to support members and friends in their international explorations.